 Derivative assets and liabilities arising from contracts with the same counterparty that are covered by qualifying and legally enforceable master netting agreements are reported on a net basis under ASC 210-20, Offsetting.
+See note 5 for additional information.

 g) Receivables and Payables - Customers, Noncustomers, and Brokers, Dealers and Clearing Organizations